Ne0n09/cloudflared-remotefalcon/README.md

 Select DNS -> Records

-You should see a CNAME record that was created automatically for the tunnel, (ex: 248a0b11-e62a-4b0e-8e30-123456789101112.cfargotunnel.com)
+You should see a CNAME record that was created automatically for the tunnel, (ex: CNAME yourdomain.com  248a0b11-e62a-4b0e-8e30-123456789101112.cfargotunnel.com)

-Click Edit on the yourdomain.com CNAME record and copy the Target(ending with cfargotunnel.com)

-Click Cancel

 Click + Add Record